Umbraco vs. Contentful: choosing the right CMS for your project

 Overview

-Umbraco is an open-source CMS built on the .NET framework.
+Umbraco is an open-source CMS built on .NET.
 Offering a traditional approach to content management with optional headless features, it’s well-suited to organisations looking for flexibility and full control over how their content is managed, hosted, and rendered.

 In contrast, Contentful is a fully headless, API-first CMS designed for multi-channel content distribution.
-It allows teams to manage content in a centralised way and deliver it to websites, mobile apps, IoT devices, and beyond, making it ideal for decoupled architectures.
+It allows teams to manage content in a centralised way and deliver it to websites, mobile apps, IoT devices, and beyond, making it ideal for decoupled architectures (although Umbraco could also be configured to do this).

 Developer experience

-Designed to operate within a .NET environment, Umbraco is well suited to developers with experience in C# and ASP.NET and is ideal for custom builds where integration with other .NET services is a priority.
+Designed to operate within a .NET environment, Umbraco is well suited to developers with experience in C# and ASP.NET and is ideal for custom builds where integration with other .NET and third party services is a priority.

 Contentful on the other hand, delivers a language-agnostic developer experience with RESTful and GraphQL APIs, making it a strong fit for modern front-end frameworks like React, Vue, or Svelte, as well as JAMstack architectures and continuous deployment workflows.